SuperHouse/esp-open-rtos/README.md

 ## Quick Start

 * Install [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk/) and make the toolchain available on your PATH.
-Despite the similar name that project has different maintainers (but we think it's fantastic!)
+(Despite the similar name esp-open-sdk has different maintainers - but we think it's fantastic!)

-    (Alternative toolchains can also work, as long as a gcc cross-compiler is available on the PATH.
-The official Tensilica "xcc" compiler will probably not work.)
+    (Other toolchains will also work, as long as a gcc cross-compiler is available on the PATH.
+The proprietary Tensilica "xcc" compiler will probably not work.)

 * Install [esptool.py](https://github.com/themadinventor/esptool) and make it available on your PATH.

 * The build process uses `GNU Make`, and the utilities `sed` and `grep`.
 Linux & OS X should have these already.
-Windows users can get these tools a variety of ways, [MingGW](http://www.mingw.org/wiki/mingw) is one option.
+Windows users can get these tools a variety of ways - [MingGW](http://www.mingw.org/wiki/mingw) is one option.

 * Use git to clone the esp-open-rtos project (note the `--recursive`):